jinhyunju/picaplot/README.md

 ```

 If you have information regarding the chromosome and position of each gene you can supply it to the function to color the gene loading plot by chromosome.
-This `geneinfo_df` dataframe needs the following columns: `phenotype` which has an entry for all rownames of the `expr.data`,
+This `geneinfo_df` dataframe needs the following columns: `phenotype` which has an entry for all rownames of the `expr_data`,
 `pheno_chr` showing which chromosome the corresponding gene is on, `pheno_start` for the starting base position of the given phenotype,
 `pheno_end` for the end base position of the phenotype.